Multiple Sclerosis Stages: What to Expect

 Although both have cycles of relapses and remissions, this form is different from relapsing-remitting MS. The disease continues to progress during the periods between each relapse.

-In addition to adults, children and adolescents can be diagnosed with MS. The NMSS reports that between 2 percent and 5 percent of all MS patients noticed symptoms that started before they were 18 years old.
+In addition to adults, children and adolescents can be diagnosed with MS. The NMSS reports that between two percent and five percent of all MS patients noticed symptoms that started before they were 18 years old.
 Pediatric MS can expect to follow a similar course of progression to the adult form of the disease, with similar symptoms as well.
 However, some children experience additional symptoms, such as seizures and lethargy.
 Also, younger patients may find that their disease course progresses more slowly than it does in adults.

 Using Your Knowledge